“Gaming Jobs Online is a scam!”, screamed the shepherd boy.

 Gaming Jobs Online is a website that claims that you can earn $39,000 a year just by playing video games.

-If that already sounds like a pop-up ad on a really questionable site for you, I have to say that you are not gullible and I’ll commend you for being internet wise.
+If that already sounds like a pop-up ad on a really questionable site for you, we have to say that you are not gullible and we’ll commend you for being internet wise.

-But I had the liberty to act stupid and I found something actually not so scam-y after all.
-Although I will not advise for you to leave your intuitions because there are many scams online disguised like this website.
+But we had the liberty to act stupid and we found something actually not so scam-y after all.
+Although we will not advise for you to leave your intuitions because there are many scams online disguised like this website.

-Yes, I discovered it after having the liberty to be dumb and giving my credit card information to some sketchy site on the internet.
+Yes, we discovered it after having the liberty to be dumb and giving some valuable information to some sketchy site on the internet (all for the sake of bringing out genuine reviews for our valuable readers).

 So, don’t try this with any good ol’ scam site now.
-I am here only vouching for Gaming Jobs Online.
+We are only vouching for Gaming Jobs Online here.
 Well at least in some aspects.

 Let’s Talk Money